 Gone are the days when the petticoat was neglected and overlooked.
 There’s no denying that the it is the very foundation that dictates the fall of your sari and how comfortably you carry yourself in it.
-The petticoat can make or break your sari - so the next time you’re getting your petticoat stitched, make sure you go by the extremely handy checklist that follows.
+The petticoat can make or break your sari - so the next time you’re getting your petticoat stitched, make sure you go by the extremely handy checklist about different types of petticoats and tips to slay the saree look.

 First and foremost, it’s imperative to ensure that you are comfortable in your chosen petticoat - not too tight but not too loose either.
 If the stifling, claustrophobic fit of the petticoat makes you waddle like an awkward duck, we’ve got a big problem.
 Ensure that you can move around comfortably even if you’re in a fish-cut petticoat.